AnthonissenBert/Notes/DND/Ward/Npc's/Master Urzog.md

 ---

-This old orc sprouts glasses, nice clothes and
+This old orc sprouts glasses, nice clothes and a trimmed long beard

 ---